 | Client-only | Value depends on proprietary judgment, confidential facts, or custom implementation | Only extract redacted principles, if any | Confirm confidentiality and contractual limits first |

-Pick architecture before features.
-Interoperability is useful, but by itself it does not prevent fragmentation; you still need one coherent chain from source notes to published insight to paid deliverable.
+Choose architecture before features.
+Portability helps, but it does not replace a coherent chain from source notes to published insight to paid delivery.

 Use this decision order: ownership, portability, publishing friction, then monetization support.